rupkoe/timecamp-api/README.md

 The **api** package currently supports fetching tasks and time entries from the api.
 The optional **parser** package helps with processing the retrieved data.

+---

+⚠️ *As I do not use Timecamp API right now, the repo is not seeing any fixes or feature updates.*

+---

 ## API

 Provides raw data from the TimeCamp API.
 Supports currently only fetching tasks and time entries.